 I would like to apply for British Citizenship

 British Citizenship would give the automatic right to live and work in the UK.
 Also to vote in all elections.
 The UK allows people to hold more than one nationality.
 Other countries may not allow this.
-You would need to check with the authorities in your country of first nationality as to whether they allow citizens to have more than one nationality.
+More information about this below.

 The process for obtaining British Citizenship by 'naturalisation' is complex and expensive.
 You first have to obtain a permanent residence document to prove you have lived in the UK for five years.
 Then you need to pass the Life in the UK test, a fairly tough multiple choice knowledge examination.
 You also have to prove knowledge of the English language by passing an acceptable qualification, and have no criminal record.
 Then you complete an application form with all the supporting documents.

 Cost is £1236.